Omega Center Frequently Asked Questions

 2. How is Omega different from prison or a jail?

-Omega Residents are held only for 90-120 days as a sanction for violating parole – not as a sentence from a criminal court.
+Omega Residents are held only for 90-180 days as a sanction for parole technical violators – not as a sentence from a criminal court.

 The Resident is assigned a counselor who works with him to identify his particular problems that hinder his successful completion of parole.
 Residents attend classes on various programs such as Anger Management, Relationships, Substance Abuse, Relapse Prevention, Job Readiness, and a Re-Entry to name a few.